TahaInc/heartwave/docs/use cases/UseCases.md

 Extensions

 * 4a.
 There is no new heart rate data available.
   * 4a1.
-The display doe not update.
+The display does not update.
 * 5a.
 The device gets turned off.
   * 5a1.
 See UC2, extension 1a.
 * 5b.
 The user presses the back button.